Tigereagle12345/Cyber-patriots/README.md

     - [x] Add/Delete Users
     - [x] Manage Groups
     - [x] Remove known malicious programs
-    - [ ] Configure Firefox
+    - [x] Configure Firefox
         - [x] Write the code
-        - [ ] Test If Code Is Scored
+        - [x] Test If Code Is Scored
     - [ ] Enforce Password and Audit rules
         - [x] Write Code
-        - [ ] Confirm that code is successfull
+        - [x] Confirm that code is successfull
-        - [ ] Check if config files are the same between versions.
+        - [x] Check if config files are the same between versions.
-            - [ ] If so, rewrite code to use preset config files
+            - [x] If so, rewrite code to use preset config files
+        - [ ] Rewrite the password lockout using the failock module for PAM
     - [x] Configure Firewall
     - [ ] Find, list and fix errors in the script.
     - [ ] Fix `cypat-man` and other commands